cloudera-cemea/mlops-mlflow/lab_2_model_registry/README.md

 > [!Tip] Benefits
 >
+> - ✅ Standardized deployments as REST APIs
-> - ✅ monitoring, scaling, standardizing, security
+> - ✅ Built-in security with secret key authentication and Cloudera governance
-> ...
+> - ✅ Built-in monitoring capabilities (see lab 3 for more details)

 ### Best Practice 1: Model Deployments from Model Registry